TheEliteOneShot/FileByter/README.md

 ( *< Byte Byte Byte

 # Description
 This includes two small PowerShell scripts that enable the serializing and subsequent deserializing of any file.
-This allows that file, for example like a .exe or a .zip, to be sent over the internet as regular text and then reassembled on the other side using the other script.
+This allows that file, for example like a .exe or a .zip, to be sent over the internet as regular text and then reassembled at the destination using the other script.

 # Instructions
 1. Choose any file